dexie/dexie-website/docs/liveQuery().md

 # Safari Support

-Safari 15.3 and older does not support [BroadcastChannel](https://caniuse.com/broadcastchannel) requied to make `liveQuery()` react to changes written from Web Workers.
+Safari 15.3 and older does not support [BroadcastChannel](https://caniuse.com/broadcastchannel) required to make `liveQuery()` react to changes written from Web Workers.
 However, it will react to changes performed in a Service Worker.
 There are two small snippets that you can use to make it work with Web Workers also for older Safari browsers, see [Dexie.on.storagemutated#supporting-safari-153-and-below](/docs/Dexie/Dexie.on.storagemutated#supporting-safari-153-and-below).

 # Svelte and Angular